HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 ## Enabling the customized WebEngine image in DX Compose

-Follow these steps to deploy your customized WebEngine image and enable your custom modules in your HCL DX Compose deployment:
+Follow these steps to deploy your customized WebEngine image in your HCL DX Compose deployment:

 1. Upload your customized WebEngine image to the repository used for your HCL DX Compose deployment.
 For more information see [Load Images to Your Own Repository](../../install/kubernetes_deployment/preparation/get_the_code/prepare_load_images.md#loading-images)